magefile/mage/site/themes/learn/exampleSite/content/basics/installation/_index.en.md

 ## Create your first chapter page

-Chapters are pages containg other child pages.
+Chapters are pages containing other child pages.
 It has a special layout style and usually just contains a _chapter name_, the _title_ and a _brief abstract_ of the section.

 ```
 ### Chapter 1